 It is very important to find the best combination of hyper-parameters $\tau$ and $\theta$ based only on benign instances collected from all IoT devices.
 Here, we adopt the concept of proxy outliers to compensate for lacking malicious instances during the threshold's estimation and OMP hyper-parameter tuning.
 The basic assumption is that if the sparse codes are computed only on benign instances, some of the reconstruction errors might attain large values.
 As a result, choosing the maximum reconstruction error as the threshold $\theta$ to identify botnet attacks could lead in accepting most of the malicious instances as benign.
 The concept of quartiles comes at the rescue to remove a small amount of proxy outliers (corresponding to large reconstruction errors) present in the benign instances.
-It is adapted to sparse codes estimation in order to tighten the threshold of the reconstruction error of each training instance is estimated.
-Given the reconstruction errors of all training benign instances, the lower quartile $(Q_1)$ , the upper quartile $(Q_3)$ and the interquartile range $(IQR = Q_3 - Q_1)$ is computed.
+It is adapted to sparse codes estimation in order to tighten the threshold of the reconstruction error.
+First, the sparse codes of all benign training instances are computed, and then the reconstruction error of each training instance is estimated.
+Given the reconstruction errors of all training benign instances, the lower quartile $(Q_1)$ , the upper quartile $(Q_3)$ and the interquartile range $(IQR=Q_3-Q_1)$ is computed.
 An instance $x_t$ is qualified as an outlier of the benign class, if where $\rho$ is the rejection rate reflecting the percentage of benign instances that are within the non-extreme limits.
 Based on the previous formula, the extreme values of reconstruction error that represents spurious training instances can be removed and a threshold $\theta$ is set as the maximum of the remaining reconstruction errors.
 The best value of $\rho$ can be found through cross-validation to remove a small fraction of the benign training instances.
 More details on the main steps of the proposed approach towards estimating the decision threshold based only on benign training instances and tuning the hyper-parameters can be found in our published work in [39].